-I recommend taking 400 to 600 mg of magnesium glycinate per day.
+I recommend taking 400 to 600 mg of magnesium citrate per day.
 If you take too much magnesium, you may get diarrhea.
 If you get diarrhea, just lower your dose of magnesium.
 Many times after several months of magnesium supplementation, the calcifications in your body will dissolve.
 Do not use magnesium oxide.
 The absorption rate for magnesium oxide may be only 4%.
-However the absorption rate for magnesium glycinate may be as high as 40%.
+However, the absorption rate for magnesium citrate may be as high as 40%.

 Xenoestrogens cause vitamin B deficiency.
 Vitamin B deficiencies can cause neuropathies.
 Neuropathies are nerve diseases.
 It may feel like your legs are on fire or you have a creepy crawling failing on your legs.
 Or at night, you may feel like you have to move your legs.
 This is caused by the neuropathy that is caused by the vitamin B deficiency that is caused by the xenoestrogens.
 This syndrome is very often labeled as Restless Leg Syndrome.

 I usually recommend for my patients to take a vitamin B 100 in the morning.
 If you take the vitamin B 100 at night then you will get vivid dreams.
 Vitamin B is water soluble and for the most part and you don't have to worry about overdosing on vitamin B. The exception to this rule is vitamin B6.
 Do not take more than 200 mg of vitamin B6 per day.
 Excess vitamin B6 may lead to a permanent neuropathy as well.
 But most vitamin B 100s only have 50 mg of vitamin B6.
 So vitamin B 100s are relatively safe.